Second Battle of Fallujah: Main attack

 The six battalions of U.S. and Iraqi forces, aided by Marine Corps Scout and Target Acquisition, SEAL Sniper, and JTAC elements pre-fire operations, moved into the city under the cover of darkness; and once aligned with the reconnaissance elements, began the assault in the early hours of 8 November 2004, preceded by an intense artillery barrage firing some 2500 155mm projectiles and air attack.
 This was followed by an attack on the main train station, which was then used as a staging point for follow-on forces.
 By that afternoon, under the protection of intense air cover, Marines entered the Hay Naib al-Dubat and al-Naziza districts.
 The Marines were followed by the Navy Seabees of NMCB 4 and NMCB 23 who bulldozed the streets clear of debris from the bombardment that morning.
 The Seabees used armored bulldozers to plow the streets while remaining safe and protected from enemy fire.
 Shortly after nightfall on 9 November 2004, Marines had reportedly reached Phase Line Fran at Highway 10 in the center of the city.

 While most of the fighting subsided by 13 November 2004, U.S. Marines and Special Operations Forces continued to face determined isolated resistance from insurgents hidden throughout the city.
 By 16 November 2004, after nine days of fighting, the Marine command described the action as mopping up pockets of resistance.
 Sporadic fighting continued until 23 December 2004.

 By late January 2005, news reports indicated U.S. combat units were leaving the area, and were assisting the local population in returning to the now heavily damaged city.

-Recognition
+Combat awards

 Staff Sergeant David Bellavia of the Army Task Force 2-2 Infantry was awarded the Medal of Honor.

-Nine Marines were awarded the Navy Cross:
+Ten Marines were awarded the Navy Cross: